 Origin of external hemorrhoids

-The most common cause of external hemorrhoids occurs when the effort is repeated in a bowel movement.
+The most common external hemorrhoids cause occurs when the effort is repeated in a bowel movement.
 In this sense, hemorrhoids develop when the veins of the rectum or anus dilate or enlarge.

 Recognizing the symptoms of external hemorrhoids

-There are a number of symptoms that can affect a person with hemorrhoids.
+Several symptoms can affect a person with hemorrhoids.
 The symptoms tend to vary depending on the severity of your hemorrhoids.
-Some of the symptoms that a person can have are the following:
+Some of the signs that a person can have are the following: